nicolas-steenhout/main-live/meet-nic.md

     <li>One had ADHD and was unable to use any web page because of all the colors and size differences, and animations.</li>
     </ol>
 <div class="container callout">
-<p>It was a "eureka" moment.
-It was the point where everything clicked for me.
+<p>It was a "eureka" moment for me.
+It was the point where everything clicked.
 Accessibility to digital environments was as important as accessibility in the built environment.</p>
 </div>

 <p>In the years since, I continued to grow my knowledge about digital accessibility.
 I worked on Open Source software to help improve accessibility.
 I discussed accessibility with <strong>a lot</strong> of disabled individuals.
 I advised non-profits and tertiary education providers.
 I consulted with local, state, and federal government organizations in the United States, Canada, New Zealand, Australia, and Belgium.
 I guided corporations towards building an internal culture of accessibility that allows them to build accessible products with less friction than they faced originally.
 I worked on the Web Content Accessibility Standard Education and Outreach team.</p>

 <p>And throughout all that, I trained teams about accessibility.
 I spoke at conferences, small and large, about web accessibility.
 I gave keynote presentations about digital accessibility, and inclusion.
-Which I continue to do today!</p>
+Which I continue to do to this day!</p>

 <div class="light-on-primary margin-vertical pad-inline">
   <h2>Meet Nic's colleague, Winston</h2>

   <div class="grid-reflow">
     <div>
-      <p>Winston is Nic's colleague, friend, and companion.
-Winston is Nic's service dog and you won't often see one without the other.</p>
+      <p>Winston is my colleague, friend, and companion.
+Winston is my service dog and you won't often see one without the other.</p>
       <p>Winston is fully trained and has three main tasks:</p>
       <ul>
-        <li>Pulling Nic's wheelchair</li>
+        <li>Pulling my wheelchair</li>
-        <li>Retrieve objects on command</li>
+        <li>Retrieving objects on command</li>
-        <li>Help with transfers</li>
+        <li>Helping with transfers</li>
       </ul>
     </div>
     <img src="/img/winston.jpg" alt="Close up head shot of a black dog.
 His head is laying down on a knee.
 He's looking up at the camera.">